-Page(s) Reports of Independent Registered Public Accounting Firms 32-33 Consolidated Balance Sheets April 30, 2006 and 2005 34 Consolidated Statements of Operations -years ended April 30, 2006, 2005 and 2004 35 Consolidated Statements of Cash Flows - years ended April 30, 2006, 2005 and 2004 36-37 Consolidated Statements of Changes in Stockholders' Equity - years ended April 30, 2006, 2005 and 2004 38 Notes to Consolidated Financial Statements 39-53 (2) FINANCIAL STATEMENT SCHEDULE Included in Part II of this report: Schedule II - Valuation and Qualifying Accounts 54 Other financial statement schedules are omitted because they are not required information is presented in the consolidated financial statements or notes the (3) EXHIBITS Exhibit 23.1 Consents of Independent Registered Public Accounting Firms 61 Exhibit 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 62 Exhibit 31.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 63 Exhibit 32.1 Certification of the Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 64 Exhibit 32.2 Certification of the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 65
+Page(s) Reports of Independent Registered Public Accounting Firms 32-33 Consolidated Balance Sheets April 30, 2006 and 2005 34 Consolidated Statements of Operations -years ended April 30, 2006, 2005 and 2004 35 Consolidated Statements of Cash Flows - years ended April 30, 2006, 2005 and 2004 36-37 Consolidated Statements of Changes in Stockholders' Equity - years ended April 30, 2006, 2005 and 2004 38 Notes to Consolidated Financial Statements 39-53 (2) FINANCIAL STATEMENT SCHEDULE Included in Part II of this report: Schedule II - Valuation and Qualifying Accounts 54 Other financial statement schedules are omitted because they are not required, or the information is presented in the consolidated financial statements or notes thereto.
+(3) EXHIBITS Exhibit 23.1 Consents of Independent Registered Public Accounting Firm ns 61

+EXHIBIL 23.
+I Consents of independent Registered Fublic Accounting Firms 01 Exhibit 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 62 Exhibit 31.2 Certification of the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 63 Exhibit 32.1 Certification of the Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 64 Exhibit 32.2 Certification of the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 65